bailey-walke/Portfolio/Fluid-Mechanics/README.md

 - Compared theoretical predictions to simulated velocity fields
 - Evaluated flow development and turbulence onset using cut plots and trajectories

-The CFD results showed strong agreement with analytical expectations, with most cases exhibiting turbulent flow regimes at the selected operating conditions :contentReference[oaicite:0]{index=0}.
+The CFD results showed strong agreement with analytical expectations, with most cases exhibiting turbulent flow regimes at the selected operating conditions.

 ---